Prizrak31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 7 Everybody is a script that gives execution permission to the owner,group and others of the file "hello" Task 8 James bond is a script that grants no permission to the owner and groups but grants all permission to other users Task 9 John doe is a script that sets the mode of the file hello to -rwxr-x-wx
+Task 7 Everybody is a script that gives execution permission to the owner,group and others of the file "hello" Task 8 James bond is a script that grants no permission to the owner and groups but grants all permission to other users Task 9 John doe is a script that sets the mode of the file hello to -rwxr-x-wx Task 10 Look in the mirror is a script that copies the permission of the file "olleh" to "hello"